 The Siamese cat is one of the oldest breeds in existence.
-Dating back hundreds of years in Thailand, there are hieroglyphic depictions of what researchers believe is the Siamese feline.
-If that was not enough to give this sleek and beautiful cat an air of royalty, the fact that they are revered as some of the best show cats in the world would put them over the top.
+Dating back hundreds of years in Thailand, there is mention of cats with black faces and points described in the 14th-century manuscript, the “Tamra Maew” (“The Cat Book Poems”).
+If that was not enough to give this sleek and beautiful cat an air of royalty, the fact that they are revered as some of the best show cats in the world puts them over the top.

-Within the Siamese family, there are two different groups: traditional and modern.
+Within the Siamese family, there are two groups: traditional and modern.
 Within the traditional family, they have been further broken down into three groups.
 Let’s take a look at the traditional side first.

-1. Traditional AppleHead
+1. Traditional Applehead Siamese Cat

-2. Old Style Siamese
+2. Old Style Siamese Cat

-3. Classic Siamese
+3. Classic Siamese Cat

-4. Modern Wedge Siamese
+4. Modern Wedge Siamese Cat

 The Modern Wedge became popular in the 1980s.
-They have a very narrow “wedge-like” heads with big pointy ears that are set lower on the side of their heads.
+They have very narrow “wedge-like” heads with big pointy ears set lower on the side of their heads.
 Their body is lean, long, and very athletic.
 Unlike their traditional cousins, they have slanted eyes and wide noses that point straight out.